-Hi!
-I am Liz and I am 48 years old.
-I was diagnosed with Bipolar I Disorder in 2003 - something that was a huge shock to myself and my family.
+I am Liz and I am 50 years old.
+I was diagnosed with Bipolar I Disorder in 2003, something that was a huge shock to myself and my family.

-It all sounds funny but there were also some very frightening experiences, like when I thought evil spirits were trying to get me.
+It all sounds funny but there were some very frightening experiences, one episode I thought evil spirits were trying to get me.
 I was terrified, and so were the people around me as they felt helpless.

-16 years on, I have a loving and caring partner with a good understanding of my mental state, and a family who have open minds and learn each day to understand more and more.
-I share my story to give people a greater understanding of mental disorders with the hope that through my talks I will encourage others to be brave and speak out.
+I share my story to give people a greater understanding of mental disorders with the hope that through my talks I will encourage others to be brave and speak out and realise they are not alone.

-Hi, I'm Kate and I am 43 years old.
-I live in Chelmsford and I am married to a very supportive husband and we have two very lively young girls.
+Hi, I'm Kate and I am 45 years old.
+I am married to a very supportive husband and we have two very lively young girls.

 Liz was diagnosed the year I was getting married, which as many of you know is extremely busy with planning and preparations for the big day.
 At the early start of the year things became very apparent Liz was struggling and the only way I can describe it is that she seemed broken, which, from someone who normally is a very fun-loving, positive person, was most out of character.